 Jodoin Lamarre Pratte architectes celebrates its 60th year.
 Its contribution to the design and realization of projects straddling the fields of education, health, culture, research, industry and transportation is significant.

-A team of 100 architects, technicians, designers and other professionals is led by Alain Boudrias, Michel Bourassa, Michel Broz, Sylvain Morrier and Nicolas Ranger.
+A team of 140 architects, technologists, technicians, designers and other professionals is led by Michel Broz, Catherine Demers, Martine Gévry, Sylvain Morrier and Nicolas Ranger.